 New developments and golf in Costa del Sol.
 The perfect symbiosis

-Real estate in Costa del Sol: getting back on their feet
+Real estate in the Costa del Sol: getting back on their feet

-The recent importance of golf Costa del Sol within the country’s economy, especially when it is referred to quality tourism, foresees a growing activity in the development of linked products, services and industries.
+The recent importance of golf in the Costa del Sol within the country’s economy, especially when it comes to quality tourism, foresees a growing activity in the development of related products, services, and industries.

-Southern Spain is still one of the most demanded golf vacations in all Europe, where 3% of British and 2% of Germans travel south with the sole intention of practising the sport.
-The total number of tourists who choose to play golf amounts 2% of the entire population, which makes golf the greatest category of sports tourism in the last few years and summed up 2,000 million Euros in 2017.
+Southern Spain remains one of the most demanded golf vacations in all of Europe, where 3% of British and 2% of Germans travel south with the sole intention of practising this sport.
+The total number of tourists who choose to play golf represents 2% of the entire population, which makes golf the largest category of sports tourism in recent years and summed up 2,000 million Euros in 2017.

 As a consequence, this has reopened the residential market located around these complexes and brought back financing and investment to the development industry.
-Obviously, this does not mean it is growing huge promotions overnight, but rather it is just beginning with a few thousand units.
+This does not mean that huge promotions are growing overnight, but rather it is just a beginning with a few thousand units.

-Even though Levante has a few new developments in the outstanding golf course Campoamor, developed by the real estate promoter Maral, or the Metrovacesa’s promotion in front of the marvellous golf club Escopión in Valencia, there are some really great highlights developed for the PGA Catalunya Resort or the Emporda Golf Resort, where 20 million Euros have been invested to improve the offer.
+Although Levante has some new developments in the outstanding golf course Campoamor, developed by the real estate promoter Maral, or the promotion of Metrovacesa in front of the marvellous golf club Escopión in Valencia, there are some really excellent highlights developed for the PGA Catalunya Resort or the Emporda Golf Resort, where 20 million Euros have been invested to improve the offer.

-All of these promotions and investments will always be successful -almost guaranteed- as long as the shareholders agree to make necessary changes to the complexes in order to adjust them to the new models that modern golfers are looking for in a golf course.
+These promotions and investments will always be successful -almost guaranteed- as long as the shareholders agree to make the necessary changes to the complexes in order to adapt them to the new models that modern golfers look for in a golf course.

-Out of the 359 golf courses in Spain, 28% fall under the Pay & Play model; 18% is a club that needs shareholders and 54% use a mixed model in which there are shareholders, but they still admit the Pay & Play under certain conditions.
+Of the 359 golf courses in Spain, 28% correspond to the Pay & Play model; 18% is a club that needs shareholders and 54% use a mixed model in which there are shareholders, but they still admit Pay & Play under certain conditions.

-After the late 2000’s crisis, many of these have fallen on the hands of the banks and funds that do not have experience in the area and are willing to try out different management methods, being Sareb the most exposed one.
+After the crisis at the end of 2000, many of these have fallen into the hands of banks and funds that have no experience in the area and are willing to try different management methods, Sareb being the most exposed.

-Hence, there is an interesting opening to the opportunity of including new operators who may be interested in getting on board with the new model trends, like the Fun, Family and Friends, which is targeted toward non-golfers.
+Therefore, there is an interesting opportunity to include new operators who may be interested in getting on board with the new model trends, like the Fun, Family and Friends, which is aimed at non-golfers.

-Besides, these new players must strengthen new business lines that could increase the revenues.
-According to Madrid’s Golf Federation, the income average of Spanish courses is 1.3 million Euros a year -in 2016-, most of which are being maintained on green fees, restorations and shares.
-According to Caro, these incomes can only be raised by applying new models like footgolf, already present in the US.
+In addition, these new players must strengthen new business lines that could increase revenue.
+According to the Madrid Golf Federation, the average income of Spanish courses is 1.3 million Euros a year -in 2016-, most of which are being maintained on green fees, restorations, and shares.
+According to Caro, these revenues can only be increased by applying new models such as footgolf, already present in the USA.